RubyOps/blog/_posts/2018-03-21-update-ruby-on-multiple-servers-with-chef-via-ssh.md

 ## Sudo setup

-Check if your user belongs to the `sudo` group.
+Check if your user on the remote server belongs to the `sudo` group.
+In this case the user is named `chef`.

 ````
 id chef